-Philosophy, Theme, and Accreditation
+Philosophy, Theme and Accreditation

 The individual needs of students within the program vary, and for that reason, there is some flexibility within the prescribed program.
 Students may add areas of interest and specialization through elective course work, workshops offered on campus, and when approved, independent studies.
+The program offers emphases in clinical mental health counseling or community mental health counseling through selection of fieldwork placement sites.

 This theme reflects the philosophy of the program, defines points of intervention along the continuum, focuses on the role of the professional in life, and leads to the attainment of the program objectives.
 This theme determines what/who our graduates should be upon completion of this program.